-If a school reviews your application and decides to grant you a screening interview, the process of landing a job remains the same whether you went through AALS Faculty Recruitment Services or contacted the school directly.
+If a school reviews your application and decides to grant you a screening interview, the process toward landing a job becomes almost identical whether you went through AALS Faculty Recruitment Services or not.
 Screening interviews on campus or via video conference will be conducted in much the same way.

-On average, hiring committees send 5 members to interview candidates at the AALS Faculty Recruitment Conference.
-Sometimes law school deans will also attend.
-Individual interviews are usually scheduled every 30 minutes; thus, with time for travel between interviews, the actual interview time is usually about 20 to 25 minutes.
-The main purpose is an effort to determine whether you and the law school are a good fit for each other.
+Schools generally will use a five-person hiring committee to the conduct interviews.
+Sometimes law school deans also will attend.
+The interviews may be very brief—as short as 30 minutes.
+The main purpose is to determine whether you and the law school are a good fit for each other.

 Sample Interview Questions

-Q: Why do you want to be a law professor?
+Q: Why do you want to be a clinical law teacher?

 A: Your answer should include references to teaching, lawyering, contact with students and clients, and writing (if position is tenure-track).

-Q: Please briefly tell us about your job talk paper or topic.
+Q: Please briefly tell us about your job talk/interests and goals/teaching philosophy.

-Q: What interests you in our law school?
+Q: What interests you in our law school [or clinical program]?

 A: Be sure to have reviewed the law school’s website, including its mission statement, and identified one or two distinctive features.
-If you have a particular interest in this school, be sure to convey it.
-Note: you may want to avoid saying “you are my top choice!”
+You need to convey interest in this school and be knowledgeable about its clinical program and how the position you are interviewing for fits into the program.

 Q: What can we tell you about our law school?
 Do you have any questions for us?

 - How would the committee members describe the culture of their school, and the integration of clinical faculty with the podium/classroom faculty?

 This is an opportunity not just to ask questions but to make comments revealing depth of understanding about their school.